 Things to do in Hong Kong

+Hong Kong is one of the most visited countries in the world.
 Hong Kong’s tourism industry is booming and it’s easy to see why.
-As I mentioned in my previous Hong Kong article, you need 3 or 4 days to truly appreciate everything that Hong Kong has to offer. when you’re here, try not to miss any of the following things to do in Hong Kong.
+As I mentioned in my previous Hong Kong itinerary article, you need 3 or 4 days to truly appreciate everything that Hong Kong has to offer. when you’re here, try not to miss any of the following things to do in Hong Kong.

 The Big Buddha